Homotopy theory of symmetric powers: Left Bousfield localization

-Here is a tool to transport h-monoidality and flatness along a Bousfield localization.
-An example application in the context of symmetric spectra is given in \csp{\refsect{stable}}.
-The idea of combining h-monoidality and flatness was is independently used by White~\cite{White:Monoidal}.
+\rema The above definition admits an obvious variant for $\V$-enriched localizations.
+If $\C$ is $\V$-enriched and monoidal, then monoidal localizations and $\V$-enriched monoidal localizations agree, which immediately follows from the description of the monoidal saturations above and its enriched analog. \xrema

-\prop Suppose $\V$ is a symmetric monoidal model category, $\C$ is a $\V$-enriched monoidal model category such that the monoidal left Bousfield localization $\D :=\BL^\otimes_T\C$ with respect to some class $T$ exists.
-We say that a property of a class $S$ of cofibrations in $\C$ \emph{localizes} if it holds for $S$ regarded as a class of cofibrations in~$\D$.
-Likewise, we say that some property of~$\C$ localizes, if it also holds for~$\D$. \begin{enumerate}[(i)] \item Flatness of~$S$ localizes.
-In particular, the flatness of~$\C$ localizes. \item If $\C$ and $\D$ are left proper, any (acyclic) h-cofibration $f$ in~$\C$ is also an (acyclic) h-cofibration in~$\D$. \item If $\C$ is left proper and $\D$ is left proper, quasi-tractable, pretty small, and flat, then the h-monoidality of $S$ or of $\C$ localizes. \item If $\D$ is pretty small and h-monoidal (which holds, for example, if $\C$ is left proper, pretty small, h-monoidal, and flat), then $\D$ also satisfies the monoid axiom. \end{enumerate} \xprop
+In the following two theorems, we say that a property of a class $S$ of cofibrations in $\C$ \emph{localizes} if it holds for $S$ regarded as a class of cofibrations in~$\D := \BL^\otimes_T\C$.
+Likewise, we say that some property of~$\C$ localizes, if it also holds for~$\D$.

+\prop Let $\C$ be a (symmetric) monoidal model category such that the monoidal left Bousfield localization $\D :=\BL^\otimes_T\C$ with respect to some class $T$ exists.

+\begin{enumerate}[(i)] \item \cite[Proposition 3.4.4]{Hirschhorn:Model} Left properness of $\C$ localizes. \item Flatness of~$S$ localizes.
+In particular, the flatness of~$\C$ localizes. \item If $\C$ is left proper, any (acyclic) h-cofibration $f$ in~$\C$ is also an (acyclic) h-cofibration in~$\D$. \item If $\C$ is left proper, quasi-tractable, pretty small, and flat, then the h-monoidality of $S$ or of $\C$ localizes. \item Pretty smallness localizes.
+If $\D$ is pretty small and h-monoidal, then $\D$ satisfies the monoid axiom. \end{enumerate} \xprop

 \pf \refit{localization.flat}: We have to show that $y \pp s$ is a weak equivalence in $\D$ for all weak equivalences $y$ in $\D$ and $s \in S$.
 By the pushout product axiom (of $\D$), we may assume $y$ is a trivial fibration in $\D$ or, equivalently, one in $\C$.
 Now invoke the flatness of $S$ in $\C$ and use $\we_\C \subset \we_\D$.